 Conclusion

-This resource highlights the value of deep data integration over many novel assays to annotate noncoding elements of the genome.
-We provided accurate tissue-specific extended gene annotations and extensive regulatory networks through integration of thousands of experiments.
-We believe that one of the best applications of such deep integrative annotation is cancer genomics.
+This resource underlines the importance of deep data integration over many novel assays to understanding cancer genomes.
+A compact annotation with extended gene definitions can benefit various analyses in cancer.
+The value of our resource can go far beyond noncoding variant interpretation, to allow exploration ofgenome-wide gene dysregulations, epigenetic remodeling, network perturbations, and cell state transitions.
+These are also keys aspects of genome interpretation that are tightly associated with oncogenesis.
+The successful validation of our prioritized regulator genes, noncoding elements, and SNVs demonstrates the value of our resource.

 A key caveat related to our resource concerns network rewiring in cell-type specific networks.
-The utility of these networks in cancer is based on associating them to particular cancer types and then pairing a specific cancer network with a composite normal.
-Both correspondences[LU13] are approximate.
-Nevertheless, we feel that our networks currently provide the best available view of the regulatory changes in oncogenesis.
-No other system has this scale of TF-ChIP data.
-Moreover, the heterogeneous nature of cancer means that tumor cells from a given patient usually show distinct molecular, morphological, and genetic profiles11.
-Cell-type specific or tissue-type specific analyses may not fully capture the heterogeneity seen in cancer.
-However, to place this limitation in context, it can even be challenging to obtain a representative match between tumor and normal tissues taken from a single patient.[LU14]
+The utility of these networks in cancer is based on associating them to various cancer types and then pairing a specific cancer network with a composite normal.
+Both pairings are approximate.
+Moreover, cancer is well-knowns for its heterogeneity.
+Tumor cells from a given patient usually show distinct molecular, morphological, and genetic profiles.
+Linking cancer to one specific cell-type may not fully capture the heterogeneity seen in cancer.
+To place this limitation in context, it can even be challenging to obtain a representative match between tumor and normal tissues taken from a single patient.
+Further technological advances, such as single cell sequencing, may help to provide more biological insights at a higher resolution.
+Nevertheless, we feel that our networks currently provide the best available view of the regulatory changes in oncogenesis since no other system currently has data at this scale.

 In general, our study underscores the value of large-scale data integration, and we note that expanding the scale of our approach in a number of dimensions is straightforward.
 For example, we successfully formed compact annotations and regulatory networks for model systems already replete with advanced functional assays like eCLIP and STARR-seq; our methods can be readily extended to further model systems when they are similarly assayed in the future.
 Given the rewiring formalism presented here, it should be straightforward to expand the analysis to greater numbers of TFs.
-(In fact, the re-wiring formalism actually provides a way of selecting candidate TFs and cell types.)
-We anticipate that this will provide a clearer and more accurate picture of the spectrum of regulators that are affected by extensive chromatin changes[LU15] , and thus help prioritize research efforts in cancer.
+(In fact, the re-wiring formalism provides a way of selecting candidate key TFs and cell types.)
+We anticipate that this will provide a clearer and more accurate picture of the spectrum of regulators that are affected by extensive chromatin changes, and thus help prioritize research efforts in cancer.